spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/health-score-triage/index.html.md

 - Customer lacks definition of goals or success criteria
 - High number of support cases, critical / blocker product issue(s), or poor experience based on the customer's expectations
 - Lack of engagement, responsiveness or participation in meetings and/or events
-- Changes of roles (e.g., sponsor or champion), organizational change or acquisition
+- Loss of sponsor or champion due to change of role or organization or acquisition
 - Lack of adoption of releases (self-managed only) where they are more than a major release behind the current release
 - Not leveraging technical support services or has a large number of cases and/or high severity cases (6-15 tickets per month, or no ticket(s) opened after being advised by the CSM that Support is the best path to resolution for an issue(s))
 - Poor experiences with Support, Professional Services or another part of GitLab